Alejandro Espejo and Japie De Klerk lead the Golden Hurricane

 Golden Hurricane will face Waves at 6 p.m.
 May 18 in the NCAA Round of 16

 Liversage named Assistant Coach of the Year, Watling named Senior of the Year

-Thomas Liversage is currently serving his fifth year as an assistant men's tennis coach at The University of Tulsa.
-The Hurricane has posted a 73-37 record in his first four years, and the team has reached the NCAA Tournament each year.
+Thomas Liversage is currently serving in his sixth season as an assistant men's tennis coach at The University of Tulsa.
+The Hurricane has posted an 89-50 record in his first five years, and the team has reached the NCAA Tournament each year.
 Tulsa advanced to the NCAA Round of 16 for the first time in school history in 2011 and repeated that success in 2012.

 Liversage also helped coach two C-USA Players of the Year (Marcelo Arevalo, Ashley Watling), two C-USA Freshmen of the Year (Arevalo, Japie De Klerk), 10 all-conference performers, seven nationally ranked individuals and four ranked doubles teams.

 Liversage came to Tulsa after serving as an assistant coach on the University of San Diego staff in 2008-09.
 He helped guide the Toreros to a West Coast Conference Championship finals appearance.
 San Diego also spent a total of 11 weeks ranked in the Intercollegiate Tennis Association national team poll, including a season-high ranking of No. 50 from Feb.
 3-18.

 Before joining the San Diego coaching staff, Liversage enjoyed a successful playing career with the Toreros from 2004-08.
 He was a four-year letterwinner, a six time All-West Coast Conference selection and an NCAA Championship participant in both singles and doubles.